R. N. Ravi

-Ravindra Narayana Ravi (born 3 April 1952) is an Indian politician and former bureaucrat serving as the 15th and current Governor of Tamil Nadu since 2021.
-Earlier, he served as the Governor of Nagaland and the Meghalaya.
+Ravindra Narayana Ravi (born 3 April 1952) is an Indian politician serving as governor of West Bengal since 2026.
+Earlier, he served as the Governor of Nagaland, Meghalaya, and Tamil Nadu.
+He is a former bureaucrat and a spymaster, who held various positions with the Government of India.

 Born in Patna in Bihar, Ravi joined the Indian Police Service in 1976 after a brief stint as a journalist.
 He served in the Central Bureau of Investigation and Intelligence Bureau.
-He was appointed as the chairman of the Joint Intelligence Committee in 2014.
+He was appointed the chairman of the Joint Intelligence Committee in 2014.
 In October 2018, he became the deputy National Security Advisor.

-After retiring from his bureaucrat career, Ravi was appointed as the governor of Nagaland in August 2019 and served till September 2021.
-He also held additional responsibility as the governor of Meghalaya from December 2019 to January 2020.
-He assumed office as the governor of Tamil Nadu on 18 September 2021.
+After retiring from his bureaucrat career, Ravi was appointed the governor of Nagaland in August 2019 and served till September 2021.
+He also held additional responsibility as the governor of Meghalaya from December 2019 to January 2020 when then governor Tathagata Roy went on a leave.
+On 18 September 2021, Ravi took charge as the governor of Tamil Nadu.
+In March 2026, he was transferred as the governor of West Bengal.

 Ravi's tenure as the governor of Tamil Nadu has seen repeated face-offs with the elected government headed by chief minister M. K. Stalin.
-He has been criticised as being dictatorial by Stalin, due to his reluctance and delay in giving assent to various bills passed by the state assembly.
+He was criticised as being dictatorial by Stalin, due to his reluctance and delay in giving assent to various bills passed by the state assembly.
 The assembly later passed a resolution urging the union government to set time limits for governors to give assent to bills.
-In April 2025, the Supreme Court eventually mandated time limits for governors in a landmark judgement in the case brought by the state against the governor.
+In April 2025, the Supreme Court mandated time limits for governors in a landmark judgement in the case brought by the state against the governor.
+However, in August 2025, a constitutional bench of the court, in a reply to the questions raised by the president, affirmed that no time limit is mandated for the president or governor in the Constitution of India.

 Early life and career

-Ravi was born in Patna, Bihar on 3 April 1952.
+Ravindra Narayana Ravi was born in Patna, Bihar on 3 April 1952.
 He completed his masters degree in physics in 1974.
 After a brief stint in journalism, he joined the Indian Police Service in 1976 and was allotted to Kerala cadre, where he served for over a decade.

 Ravi was later appointed to the Central Bureau of Investigation, and led anti-corruption cases against organised criminal gangs, including mining mafias.
 He later served in the Intelligence Bureau, where he was involved in theatres of insurgency in Jammu and Kashmir, the Northeast India, and Naxal-affected regions.
+He also served as the special director of the Intelligence Bureau from 2010 to 2012.
 After retiring from government service in 2012, he wrote opinion columns in newspapers.

 Political career

-In 2014, Ravi was appointed as the chairman of the Joint Intelligence Committee.
-He was appointed as the deputy National Security Advisor of India on 5 October 2018.
+In 2014, Ravi was appointed the chairman of the Joint Intelligence Committee.
+He was appointed the deputy National Security Advisor of India on 5 October 2018.
 He also served as the interlocutor for the talks between the Government of India and National Socialist Council of Nagaland (NSCN) from 2014 to 2021.